-The electron emitted in this process are known as photoelectric.
+The electron emitted in this process are known as photoelectrons.

 Experimental Setup for photoelectric effect

-The apparatus used to observe the photoelectric effect is shown in above Figure:
+The apparatus used to observe the this effect is shown in above Figure:

 It consists of an evacuated glass tube in which two electrodes are scaled.
 The electrode ‘C’ which is connected with the negative terminal of the battery is called emitter while the electrode ‘A’ which is connected with the positive terminal of the battery is called collector.